 My Home, My Way Project

-My Home, My Way will harness a wide range of resources about ‘home’ into a single website.
-This website will house existing resources, as well as new videos, podcasts and booklets that will be created during the project.
-A workshop on ‘Home’ will also be delivered by CRU in Queensland.
+My Home, My Way harnesses a wide range of resources about ‘home’ into a single website.
+This website houses existing resources, as well as new videos, podcasts and booklets that have and will be created during the project.
+Workshops on ‘Home’ will also be delivered by CRU in Queensland.

-If you have any questions or would like more information about the ‘My Home, My Way Project’ or the ‘Individual Living Options Project’, please email cru@cru.org.au or call us on 07 3844 2211.
+If you have any questions or would like more information about the ‘My Home, My Way Project’, please email cru@cru.org.au or call us on 07 3844 2211.

 Fee for Service